ceo4u/sonex-text-to-speech/README.md

-🗣️ Text-to-Speech (TTS) Python Application
+🗣️ Text-to-Speech (TTS) Python Application-
 This project is a lightweight Text-to-Speech (TTS) application built in Python, capable of converting text input into human-like speech.
 It includes utilities for testing, rendering outputs, and generating audio files (.wav) through various TTS implementations.

 📁 Project Structure-